► Why is Ecuador's metals & mining sector of regional & global importance?

 - Recent investments in hydroelectric power plants provide abundant power supply to most regions at among the lowest electricity costs in the Americas - over 85% of the electricity grid in Ecuador is from renewable sources

 - Ecuador is an attractive country for metals and mining sector professionals - many Ecuadorians have extensive engineering, construction and operations experience globally, with a significant number having returned to Ecuador on recent projects

 - Vigorous universities and technical colleges continue to train a young and eager workforce - Ecuador's leaders recognize the positive economic multiplier effects of mining and construction development

 The Adventus Advantage in Ecuador

-Adventus, together with local Ecuadorean partner Salazar Resources, is committed to the advancement of the El Domo-Curipamba Project in central Ecuador.
-In addition, Adventus and Salazar are partners in a country-wide Exploration Alliance which targets new discoveries and greenfield projects - two projects (Pijili and Santiago) in southern Ecuador have been incorporated in the Exploration Alliance to date.
+Adventus is committed to the advancement of the El Domo - Curipamba copper-gold project in central Ecuador.
+In addition, Adventus with its partner in Ecuador are in a country-wide Exploration Alliance which targets new discoveries and greenfield projects - two projects (Pijili and Santiago) in southern Ecuador have been incorporated to date.

 We recognize our responsibilities to stakeholders of Ecuador and work hard to ensure our reputation as a constructive partner in Ecuador's continuing economic development.